 More than anything, Oregon firm iovation is using this scare tactic to try to drum up business for its new internet security software package.
-The software suite says it is designed to help US online gambling operators comply with state regulations and combat fraud, especially as business picks up with the start America’s most bet-on sport, football.
+The software suite says it is designed to help US online gambling operators comply with state regulations and combat fraud, especially as business picks up with legal NFL betting sites.

 But does anyone need it?